Venezuelan refugee crisis: Colombia

 Colombia, a country that borders Venezuela and has a long history with the country, has received the largest number of Venezuelan migrants.
-Following the reopening of the Colombian border after the Venezuela–Colombia migrant crisis, many Venezuelans began to emigrate into the country.
+Following the reopening of the Colombian border after the 2015 Venezuela–Colombia migrant crisis, many Venezuelans began to emigrate into the country.
 Since then, Colombia has accepted many Venezuelan refugees and has attempted to give legal status to them.
 The aid provided by the Colombian government to Venezuelan refugees has been costly, and multiple international partners have intervened to provide assistance.
 Assistance provided by Colombia to Venezuelans ranges from emergency room visits to public education for children; all provided by the Colombian government for free.
-In August 2019, President Ivan Duque announced that Colombia would grant citizenship to 24,000 children born in Colombia to migrant Venezuelan parents, in order to prevent them from being stateless.
+In August 2019, then President of Colombia Iván Duque announced that Colombia would grant citizenship to 24,000 children born in Colombia to migrant Venezuelan parents, in order to prevent them from being stateless.

 In July 2016, over 200,000 Venezuelans entered Colombia to purchase goods due to shortages in Venezuela.
-On August 12, 2016, the Venezuelan government officially reopened the border; thousands of Venezuelans again entered Colombia to escape the Venezuelan crisis.
+On August 12, 2016, the Venezuelan government officially reopened the border; thousands of Venezuelans again entered Colombia to escape the nationwide crisis.
 Colombia's oil industry has benefited from skilled Venezuelan immigrants, although the country began deporting unauthorized immigrants in late 2016.

 According to the Colombian government, more than 100,000 Venezuelans emigrated to Colombia in the first half of 2017.
 In the run-up to the 2017 Venezuelan Constituent Assembly elections, Colombia granted a Special Permit of Permanent Residence to Venezuelan citizens who entered the country before July 25; over 22,000 Venezuelans applied for permanent residence in the permit's first 24 hours of receiving applications.
 By the end of November 2017, over 660,000 Venezuelans were in Colombia, twice as many as there had been in June.
 At the end of 2018, there were more than 1.2 million Venezuelans in Colombia.
 Between April and June of the 2018, Colombia registered more than 442,000 Venezuelans who were irregularly in the country through a registration process called RAMV.
 Beginning in January 2020, the Colombian government announced it would offer work permits to hundreds of thousands of Venezuelans living in Colombia, allowing them to integrate into the formal economy.
 The influx of refugees has caused an increase in xenophobia by some Colombians, who blame the refugees for rising crime, unemployment and the spread of COVID-19.
-In December 2020, President Duque announced that undocumented Venezuelan migrants would not receive vaccinations for the coronavirus despite concerns from refugee agencies.
+In December 2020, then Colombian President Duque announced that undocumented Venezuelan migrants would not receive vaccinations for the coronavirus despite concerns from refugee agencies.

 In February 2021, the government of Colombia announced the legalization of undocumented Venezuelan migrants in the country, making them eligible to receive 10-year residency permits.